boots-edu/textbook/source/text/13-Recursion/trees.md

 | :--------------------------------------: |
 | _Root is in orange, subtrees are empty._ |

-> Note: if we had been looking for 99, we would search the left subtree, which would be empty and we would return tat we did not find it.
+> Note: if we had been looking for 99, we would search the left subtree, which would be empty and we would return that we did not find it.

 ### Implementing Binary Search Trees in TypeScript